 Document management has come a long way, hasn't it?

-Many of us can still remember the paper file and folder systems, which grew to spreadsheets and structured directories, and then, of course, to dedicated database programs we're all familiar with.
-Each evolution has
+Some of us can still remember the paper file and folder systems, which evolved into spreadsheets and structured directories, and now the dedicated database programs we're all familiar with.

 Within the Oracle Agile PLM community are thousands of satisfied and successful users.
 Still, I find that many of these users would love the chance to 'tailor' at least one of Agile's functions to better fit a particular business requirement.